 These wheels are faster but offer a little less grip than the softer ones.
-We recommend these for cruising and skateboarding on rougher grounds.
+We recommend these for cruising and skateboarding on rougher ground.

 The wheels are great all-rounders for street, park and bowl skaters.
 They offer good speed and enough grip for most surfaces.

 These hard wheels are for experienced riders who like to grind and slide a lot.
-They havelittle grip but they are very fast.
+They have less grip but they are very fast.

 We only recommend them for very slick surfaces.

-Wheels with a durometer of the B scale are the hardest in skateboarding.
+Wheels with a durometer of the B scale are the hardest for skateboarding.
 They run extremely fast but have very little grip.

 We only recommend them for very experienced street skateboarders.